-Then said she, Sit still, my daughter, until thou know how the matter will fall: for the man will not be in rest, until he have finished the thing this day.Ruth 3:18(KJV)
+Then she said, "Wait, my daughter, until you know how the matter turns out; for the man will not rest until he has settled it today."Ruth 3:18(NASB)

 Ruth was a Gentile woman, dead in trespasses and sins and at enmity with God.
 She was a poor widow, despised by the Israelites, with nothing to commend her.
-But she had come to know and to trust the God of Abraham, Isaac and Jacob, through the teaching and training of her Jewish mother-on-law - who taught her the Word of God.
+But she had come to know and trust the God of Abraham, Isaac, and Jacob, through the teaching and training of her Jewish mother-in-law - who taught her the Word of God.
 We too were lost in sin and entirely separated from God, but we were brought near to Him through the blood of Jesus Christ, the Word made flesh.
-And we learned of Him through the Scriptures, given to man from God, and penned and proclaimed by so many Jewish prophets of old.
+Like Ruth, we also learned of Him through the Scriptures, given to man from God, and penned and proclaimed by so many Jewish prophets of old.

-Boaz had expressed his love for Ruth, through the many gifts and abundant kindnesses that he showed her, and she in like manner simply sat at his feet until dawn as an expression of her love for him, which was acknowledged when he covered her over with his robe, as an honourable expression of his good intentions towards her.
-Although it was evident to Naomi that the actions of Boaz towards Ruth were noble, and that he would certainly fulfil his intentions towards her and make her his bride, nevertheless Ruth had to wait for the matter to be settled - and she was not to be present when the marriage arrangements were beginning to be finalised.
+Boaz had expressed his love for Ruth, through the many gifts and abundant kindnesses, he showed her, and she in like manner sat at his feet until dawn as an expression of her love for him.
+His love for her was acknowledged when Boaz covered Ruth with his mantle, which was an honourable expression of his good intentions towards her.
+In the same way, our Lord and Saviour covers us with His own robe of righteousness, which is a demonstration of His gracious purpose towards us - and we are to sit at His feet.